Some martial arts were designed to kill. No rules. No mercy. Lethal intent.

 Wrapping Things Up

 Are you considering training in a martial art for general self-defense?
 If so, then MMA training is perhaps your best option.
-But if you want the skills to inflict lethal force on an attacker in a short-time frame, I think Krav Maga comes out on top.
+But if you want the skills to inflict lethal force on an attacker in a short-time frame, I think Krav Maga comes out on top as the world’s deadliest martial art.

 What do you think?
 Do you agree with my list of deadliest martial arts or is there another one I should consider?